-You should have basic knowledge of:
+You should have basic knowledge of git, the command line and Python.

-- git

-- command line

-- Python

 In addition, you should be familiar with the concepts introduced in the Getting Started section.
 This guide uses examples from machine learning but no prior knowledge of the field is required.